GRACE AND THE NEW COVENANT

 The Definition of Grace

 The term “grace” has come to mean the perpetual forgiveness of the sins of the Christian whether or not he or she makes a success of victorious Christian living.
-We ought to try to do good, but if we are tempted and fall there is no real problem because we are saved by grace and not by works of righteousness we have done.
+It leads people to believe that we ought to try to do good, but if we are tempted and fall, there is no real problem because we are saved by grace and not by works of righteousness we have done.

-Let us look at several passages that employ the word “grace” and from them derive a more comprehensive definition.
+Let us look at several passages that employ the word “grace” and from them derive a more comprehensive definition of that word.

-And with great power gave the apostles witness of the resurrection of the Lord Jesus: and great grace was upon them all.
+And with great power the apostles gave witness to the resurrection of the Lord Jesus.
+And great grace was upon them all.
 (Acts 4:33)

 Grace as used here means the Presence and blessing of God.

-Who, when he came, and had seen the grace of God, was glad, and exhorted them all, that with purpose of heart they would cleave unto the Lord.
+When he came and had seen the grace of God, he was glad, and encouraged them all that with purpose of heart they should continue with the Lord.
 (Acts 11:23)

 Grace means the Presence and blessing of God.

-Now when the congregation was broken up, many of the Jews and religious proselytes followed Paul and Barnabas: who, speaking to them, persuaded them to continue in the grace of God.
+Now when the congregation had broken up, many of the Jews and devout proselytes followed Paul and Barnabas, who, speaking to them, persuaded them to continue in the grace of God.
 (Acts 13:43)

 Grace here would mean to continue to trust in Jesus for salvation, according to the doctrine of Paul, rather than in the Law of Moses.

-Long time therefore abode they speaking boldly in the Lord, which gave testimony unto the word of his grace, and granted signs and wonders to be done by their hands.
+Therefore they stayed there a long time, speaking boldly in the Lord, who was bearing witness to the word of His grace, granting signs and wonders to be done by their hands.
 (Acts 14:3)

 Trust in the atonement of Jesus rather than the Law of Moses.

-And thence sailed to Antioch, from whence they had been recommended to the grace of God for the work which they fulfilled.
+From there they sailed to Antioch, where they had been commended to the grace of God for the work which they had completed.
 (Acts 14:26)